Who we areA little about us, our background, and what we believe.

 The Baynes family has been a part of WellSpring since the summer of 2005.
 Ed leads a team dedicated to keeping our WellSpring building safe, comfortable, and looking its best.

 Rob’s a proud graduate of Cincinnati Christian University.
 He isn’t crazy about hugs from total strangers.
-But he LOVES his wife Corinne, their dog Odin, his Tacoma, and urging students to follow Jesus.
+But he LOVES his wife Corinne, their dogs Odin and Luna, and urging students to follow Jesus.

 Care & Missions Minister